UNL Information Technology Services response to The Higher Education Opportunity Act.

 4. The third infringement notice will trigger network access to be immediately and indefinitely disabled.
-In addition a notice of this action will be sent to the Office of Student Affairs for their review.
+In addition a notice of this action will be sent to the Dean of Students office for their review.
 The offender may also be subject to additional disciplinary action and enforcement of state and federal law.

 1-5.
 How are you periodically reviewing the plan?
 What criteria are you using to determine if it is effectively combating copyright infringement?

 The Chief Information Security Officer meets with the Chief Information Officer on a monthly basis to review trending reports on takedown notices, updates or changes in technologies available to monitor network activity, and the awareness of the campus as a whole on the issue of copyright infringement.